Wild knocked out of NHL playoffs after 5-1 loss to Blues in Game 6

 The Blues went 2-for-6 and 8-for-26 in the series; the Wild was 0-for-5 and 4-for-24 overall.

+"You're looking for your best centerman to shut it down, and he's not there," Foligno said.
+"It's frustrating.
+Obviously, it was a pretty brutal injury.
+I think he had a lot of stuff going on in his mouth.
+Just unfortunate he wasn't able to get out there faster."

-Comebacks were key to the Wild's success this season, especially when staring down a multigoal hole, but the rally sputtered Thursday.
+Comebacks were key to the Wild's success, especially when staring down a multi-goal hole, but the rally sputtered.

 So did the offense that scored more than any other season in Wild history, with Matt Dumba's booming shot 6:25 into the third the team's lone tally before Colton Parayko sent the puck into an empty net with 1:41 remaining for his second point of the night.
 Thirty-goal scorers Kevin Fiala and Ryan Hartman had zero in the playoffs; same with Foligno.